MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-payment-methods.md

     > If you have subscriptions associated with a billing profile, you can only use a credit or debit card to pay for them.
 If you have bank accounts listed on the **Payment methods** page, they aren’t available to select in the drop-down list.
 5. To add a new payment method, select **Add payment method**.
 6. In the **Add a payment method** pane, enter the account information, then select **Save**.
 You must use a payment method from the same country as your tenant.
-7. Next, choose the new payment method from the drop-down list, then select **Replace**.
+7. The new payment method is already selected in the drop-down list.
+Select **Replace**.

 ## Change a payment method for a single subscription